 *Do they already have an e-reader?
 Consider buying them an Amazon gift card so they can stock up on more books!

-5 Gifts for Travelers Over $100
+Best Gifts for Travelers Over $100

 With a budget of over $100, it stands to reason that you’re going to have some high quality options to choose from.
-The gifts listed here are things that most any experienced traveler would love having but would rarely buy for themselves due to the high price.
+The gifts for travelers listed here are things that most anybody would love having but would rarely buy for themselves due to the high price.

-GoPro Hero Action Camera ($349+)
+GoPro Hero Action Camera ($249+)

-As a traveler, I appreciate how light the camera is and yet how awesome the video results are.
-Not to mention the incredible selection of GoPro accessories.
+As a traveler, I appreciate how light the camera is and yet how incredible the video results are.
+Not to mention the vast selection of GoPro accessories.

-Two of the biggest differences between the older and new models is the screen (which I don’t think is absolutely necessary but I do use), higher quality video capture (up to 4k with the newer models) and with the new Hero5, now waterproof.
+Two of the biggest differences between the older and new models is the front screen (which I don’t think is absolutely necessary but I do use), higher quality video capture (up to 4k with the newer models) and being waterproof.

-Travel Vest with 42 Specialized Pockets ($150)
+Travel Vest with 25 Specialized Pockets ($175)

 Trust me – they’re incredibly comfortable and it makes it super easy to go through airport security when all you have to do is take off your jacket and put it through the X-ray machine.
-I love my Scottevest.